 A.5 Any Other Information

-In December 2018 the directors declared interim dividends of £359m, which were paid in February 2019.
-Of these interim dividends, £317m was settled in cash and £42m was set-off against accrued interest due on the Company's loan to AGH (see section E.1.2).
+In February 2020 the directors declared interim dividends of £224m.
+Of these interim dividends, £182m was settled in cash and £42m was set-off against accrued interest due on the Company's loan to AGH.